VictorioBerra/SubredditMigrator/README.md

 ## Set Up

-Go here 👉 https://www.reddit.com/prefs/apps clickthe buttom at the bottom, should say "create an app" or "create another app"
+Go here 👉 https://www.reddit.com/prefs/apps click the button at the bottom, should say "create an app" or "create another app"

 **Name** can be whatever, be sure to select **script**, for **redirect uri** use `http://localhost/`